 - Serving as a financial intermediary to support program innovation and policy development.

 In addition to these activities, ICP regularly consults with its extensive network of over 2,500 academics, policymakers, program entrepreneurs, and other leaders in the field on program and policy work.
-For more information see our website and newsletter (link to subscription?)
+For more information, read our newsletter.

 ICP has also helped to initiate and develop the leading global network on higher education community engagement, the Talloires Network , and serves as secretariat to the only global national youth service organization, the International Association of National Youth Service (IANYS).